darkjuanjo/Persona_5_Calendar/README.md

 For any changes you do makes sure to refresh all widgets.
 Otherwise timers starts adding up.

+Feel free to contact me for any issues with the Calendar.

 Image below has the following settings in calendar:\
 Display_Language: "Japanese"\
 Display_Type: "Half"